haslhofer/readinglist/Headlines.md

+Training Credit Scoring Models on Synthetic Data and Applying Them to Real-World Data

+___

 Sure, here is a one-line headline describing the following text you provided:

 **Headline:** Study Finds Sleep Deprivation Linked to Increased Risk of Heart Disease and Stroke**